bahmanm/BahmanM.Flow/README.md

       .WithRetry(3);
 ```

-2. Or maybe you want to add a timeout?
+2️⃣ Maybe you want to add a timeout, too?
 No problem!

 ```csharp
 var timeoutGetUserFlow =